 This product is First Saturday is a patent-pending, eco-friendly insect repellent and antimicrobial that is lab proven and field-tested to powerfully repel unwanted bugs.
 Certified laboratory testing shows that First Saturday is effective at repelling invasive insects without the toxic chemicals that can harm people, animals and our eco-system.

-Apply in animal bedding as an antimicrobial for mites, lice and odor causing bacteria.
-Repels ticks, fleas, gnats, ants, biting bugs, garden pests, wood-boring insects, and more.
+You can use it in animal bedding by applying as an antimicrobial for lice, mites, and odor causing bacteria, as well as it can be used for repelling gnats, ticks, ants, garden pests, fleas, wood-boring insects, biting bugs, and more.

 |$750,000 for 5%||NO DEAL||NO SHARK|